 Hello everyone, and welcome back.
-During this module, I’ll be talking about the top 10 toughest exams in India.
+During this module, I’ll be talking about the Top 10 Toughest Exams in India to Crack in 2023.
 After reading this module, you’ll know about the toughest examinations to pass in India.
 So, let’s proceed to discuss them.

 Top 10 Toughest Exams in India

 There are many competitive exams conducted in India every year to test the logical and problem-solving skills, and time management of the candidate giving the exam.
 No matter if you’re going to a university or to study abroad or a job, examinations are one of the most important factors in the selection of a candidate.
 Some exams are easy, while others are considered difficult to pass.
 This article discusses the top 10 toughest tests in India.

 - UPSC Civil Services Exam